Financial-Times/content-tree/README.md

 This specification is written in a [Web IDL][webidl]-like grammar.

-### What is ftcast?
+### What is contentast?

-ftcast extends [unist][], a format for syntax trees, to benefit from its [ecosystem of utilities][unist-utilities].
+contentast extends [unist][], a format for syntax trees, to benefit from its [ecosystem of utilities][unist-utilities].

-ftcast relates to [JavaScript][js] in that it has an [ecosystem of utilities][unist-utilities] for working with compliant syntax trees in JavaScript.
+contentast relates to [JavaScript][js] in that it has an [ecosystem of utilities][unist-utilities] for working with compliant syntax trees in JavaScript.
-However, ftcast is not limited to JavaScript and can be used in other programming languages.
+However, contentast is not limited to JavaScript and can be used in other programming languages.

 ## Types